Explore Brantingham Lakes Waterfront in our Virtual Tour

 On the average summer day, the lake is calm and smooth offering a nicer reflection of the sky and water line.
 Only on days of high boat usage will there be wave action or chop to the water.

-Brantinghams lakes are great locations for fishing .
-The lakes are home to Blue Gill, northern pike, Brown Bullhead, Lake Whitefish, Largemouth Bass, Smallmouth Bass, Pumpkinseed Sunfish, Rock Bass, White Sucker, and Yellow Perch.
+Brantingham lake is a great locations for fishing .
+The lake is home to Blue Gill, northern pike, Brown Bullhead, Lake Whitefish, Largemouth Bass, Smallmouth Bass, Pumpkinseed Sunfish, Rock Bass, White Sucker, and Yellow Perch.
 In recent years Brantingham Lake has been stocked with Rainbow Trout.

 In the winter it’s common to see ice fishing tents on the lakes.
 The lily pond area is known to have snapping turtles though they are rarely seen.
-Fishing permits are required on the lakes but are loosely regulated.
+Fishing permits are required and are loosely regulated.
 The Brantingham General Store usually will have Bait and Fishing supplies for sale.

-Grant Island Rentals rents Jetskis, ATV, UTV, Kayaks, SUP’s, Paddleboats, Rowboats, Canoes, Sailboats and many other vehicles.
-You can book online directly from their site here: GRANT ISLAND RENTALS
+Grant Island Rentals rents Kayaks, SUP’s, Paddleboats, Rowboats, Canoes, Sailboats, and many other vehicles.
+You can book online directly from their website here:

-Brantingham is host to a very nice 18-hole golf course appropriately named the BRANTINGHAM GOLF COURSE.
-The Course borders Brantingham Lake, the Lily pond and Lake of the Pines.
+Brantingham is host to a great 18-hole golf course appropriately named the

-View Virtual Tour of Golf Course here: GOLF COURSE
+View Virtual Tour of the Golf Course here: GOLF COURSE

 If something breaks down or you need help, which most of us will.
 These are the guys you’re going to need to call.
 Both are very helpful and professional and provide winter boat storage services.